binocarlos/nubuntu/README.md

 $ nubuntu lockdown
 ```

+You should reboot the server after this setup.

 The server now has hostname `myhost`, a user called bob who can sudo and uses the public key and will prevent root logins or password logins

 ## api